I have friends who go through two to four bottles a month, just using this to sweeten their coffee or tea.

 Using a very tiny funnel, pour the liquid into clean cobalt or brown dropper bottles.
 You can either use your old Stevia bottles or get some cobalt eye dropper bottles from Amazon.
 Some local pharmacies will sell you dropper bottles, you just have to ask!

 Test the strength of your concentrate.
 Make your usual cup of tea or coffee and start with 1 drop.
 If there is a slight bitter taste, you have probably used TOO much white powder … add one tablespoon of distilled water to your batch and test again.

-Once you have a concentrate that meets YOUR needs, write down the quantities on a recipe card so that the next time you will be spot on with no testing or fiddling required.
+Once you have a concentrate that meets YOUR needs, write down the quantities you used on a recipe card so that the next time you make it, you will be spot on with no testing or fiddling required.

 1. Be sure to buy the PURE white extract powder.
 This stuff is so concentrated that a little scoop on the narrow end of a toothpick will sweeten your tea or coffee.
 It is easier to make the liquid concentrate and measure it out in drops.
 You have more control over the amount of Stevia you use this way.
 Make sure the ONLY ingredient is Stevia … don’t use anything with “fillers.”